SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 (that is, one that implements both a getter and a setter).
 It can't be implemented as a constant stored property or a read-only computed property.
-If the property declaration includes only the ``get`` keyword, it can be implemented as any kind of property at all.
+If the property declaration includes only the ``get`` keyword, it can be implemented as any kind of property.
-To see examples of conforming types that implement the property requirements of a protocol, see :ref:`Protocols_InstanceProperties`.
+For examples of conforming types that implement the property requirements of a protocol, see :ref:`Protocols_InstanceProperties`.

 To declare a class or static property requirement in a protocol declaration,